nelsondrp/micro/README.md

 # Replicant Records, microservices

-#### Microservices application where you can check the all replicants produced by Tyrell Corporation and their respective occurrence records.
+#### Microservices application where you can check all replicants produced by Tyrell Corporation and their respective occurrence records.

 (The replicants treated here are part of the fictional universe of Blade Runner)